tretton37/cg-custom-framework-group-1/docs/happeo.md

 # Rolling our own frontend JS framework

 Building a web frontend with a modern JavaScript framework can feel pretty much like magic.
-A quick set up, and then with just a few lines of code, you already have simple interactive app running in the browser.
+A quick set up, and then with just a few lines of code, you already have a simple interactive app running in the browser.
 The frameworks enable us to focus on user experience and business value, by taking care of the low-level heavy lifting.
 Continue coding and not before long, you have built a blazingly fast, great looking, well-factored application (your mileage may vary).

 But have you ever thought about how such a framework - for example React or Angular - actually works?
 In this CG, we set out to explore the inner workings of a frontend framework, not by studying one, but by designing our own from the ground up.
 And it turned out that, yes - building a simple framework is quite possible, and with a limited scope, it can be done in a fairly short time.